 Graham cracker gingerbread houses are fairly inexpensive to make and kids love them.
 You can either make just one as a family or let the children each make one–it all depends on your budget and your patience level.

 19. Annual Christmas Puzzle

-For those of your with teenagers or older children like my family, holding a contest for whoever puts in the last piece is kind of fun!
+For those of you with teenagers or older children like my family, holding a contest for whoever puts in the last piece is kind of fun!
 We give a chocolate bar prize.
 This isn’t something we have done every year, but it has been a memorable activity when we have.
 One year we never did figure out how the puzzle went together–it was that tough!

 20. Volunteer Together

-Christmas time creates family oriented volunteer opportunities that are not available any other time of year.
-You can volunteer to ring the Salvation army bells at their Christmas kettle donation centers.
+Christmas time creates family-oriented volunteer opportunities that are not available any other time of year.
+You can volunteer to ring the Salvation Army bells at their Christmas kettle donation centers.
 You can help fill Christmas food baskets or deliver Christmas presents.